fbpx

 The Bronze Age in Norway

 The copper and tin in the bronze from the Bronze Age came from people far away.
 Globalisation was now a thing for the first time.
-As a maritime society, scholars have suggested this could have been a mini-Viking Age.
+This period of increased contact and exchange can be seen as a precursor to the Viking Age, as Norway developed into a maritime society.

 This bronze handle from a dagger or sword was found in a burial mound at Nærbø in Rogaland County.